abhijitrmly/word-grammar-fetcher/README.md

 ### `yarn start`

-Runs the app and display results in console.\
+This command runs the app and display results in console.